pitherj/home_solar/README.md

 | `weathercan` | Downloading Environment Canada weather data |
 | `purrr` | Functional iteration in wrangling scripts |

-Install manually or restore via `renv` if a lockfile is present.

 ### Raw data (manual placement required)

 | Data source | Destination | How to obtain |